About our program

 - Entry level positions in municipal wastewater treatment facilities

-You may enroll in the Water/Wastewater Technology program at Green River anytime during the quarter as space is available.
-Follow the application instructions on Apply Now.
+You can enroll in the Water/Wastewater Technology program at Green River anytime during the quarter as space is available.

-Certificates of Proficiency in Water Distribution Technology and Municipal Wastewater Treatment Technology may be completed in as few as three quarters, depending on student composition, computation and computing skills (contact an advisor for skills assessment information).
+Certificates of Proficiency in Water Distribution Technology and Municipal Wastewater Treatment Technology may be completed in as few as three quarters, depending on your skills in composition, computation and computing.

-Associate in Applied Science Degrees in Water Supply Technology and Wastewater Technology may be completed in eight quarters (two years), again, depending on student composition, computation and computing skills.
+Associate in Applied Science Degrees in Water Supply Technology and Wastewater Technology may be completed in eight quarters, or two years.

 The programs may also be completed on a part-time basis over a longer period of time.